 So be careful.
 Don’t force yourself to learn things for the sole sake of improvement because in my experience this just leads to an unhealthy relationship with practice.
 You’ll feel obligated and you’ll resent it.

-Practice should always be enjoyable, even when it’s challenging.
+Practice should be enjoyable, even when it’s challenging.
 The process should always be something you want to do.